 Westin Kierland Resort & Spa

 The Westin Kierland Resort & Spa in Scottsdale not only offers wonderful dining opportunities, a luxurious spa, and upscale accommodations but also an Adventure Water Park featuring a Lazy River, a 110-foot water slide, and the FlowRider surfing simulator.

 You can grab a board and ride the waves at the FlowRider or enjoy quiet time in the adult-only pool.
 The kids can participate in the Family FUN Program with age-appropriate activities for toddlers through 17-year-olds.
 There are also unique offerings for the entire family, so whether you want to get away from the kids for a day or spend your time bonding over fun activities, the Westin Kierland Resort offers plenty of opportunities for adventure.

 If you're staying for a week, there are also special kid camps where your children can meet other resort guests and learn all about Arizona.
 Since the Westin Kierland Resort is also a pet-friendly resort, you can also find luxury accommodations and amenities for your dog or cat.

 The Arizona Biltmore is a Waldorf Astoria Resort located in Phoenix that offers unique rooms—including stylish resort villas and suites with mountain views overlooking the city—as well as an outdoor oasis pool complex.

-There are eight pools at the Arizona Biltmore, featuring a 92-foot-long water slide, swim-up bar, and private cabanas with full bath, refrigerator, phone, TV, robes, lounge chairs, and cooling misters.
+There are five pools at the Arizona Biltmore, featuring a 92-foot-long water slide, swim-up bar, and private cabanas with full bath, refrigerator, TV, cushy seating, and cooling misters.